2021 World Matchplay: Format

 All games have to be won by two clear legs, with a game being extended if necessary for a maximum of six extra legs before a tie-break leg is required.
 For example, in a first to 10 legs first round match, if the score reaches 12–12 then the 25th leg will be the decider.

 The first round is played first to 10 legs, second round first to 11 legs, quarter-finals first to 16 legs, semi-finals first to 17 legs and final first to 18 legs.

 Qualification

 The top 16 players on the PDC Order of Merit at the cut-off point on 10 July were seeded for the tournament.
 The top 16 players on the ProTour Order of Merit, not to have already qualified on the cut-off date were unseeded.
 The ProTour Order of Merit took all events from the 2020 Players Championship 14 on 11 September 2020 up until 2021 Players Championship 20 on 9 July 2021.

-Mensur Suljović originally qualified through the ProTour Order of Merit, but withdrew due to medical reasons.
+Mensur Suljović originally qualified through the ProTour Order of Merit, but withdrew for medical reasons.
 Jermaine Wattimena replaced him.

 The following players qualified for the tournament: